SDooman/bootstrap-data-1/unit_2/unit_2.md

 ## <a id="selecting"></a> Selecting

-You've just loaded your first table into pyret: a table containing information about the Presidents of the United States.
-Now it's time to learn how you can do interesting things with this table.
+You've just loaded your first tables into pyret: a table containing information about the Presidents of the United States, and a table containing nutrional information for menu items.
+Now it's time to learn how you can do interesting things with these tables.
 Make sure you've opened the Pyret program you wrote in Unit 1 for this section.
-Add the code blocks given in this unit to your definitions window.
+Add each of the code blocks given in this unit to your definitions window.

-This table has 4 columns.
-Some tables you'll encounter may have hundreds of columns.
-But what if we only want to look at two of the columns?
+The presidents table has 4 columns.
+The nutrition table has 13, and you have to scroll to the right to see all of the columns.
+Some tables you'll encounter will have many more than 13 columns.
+But what if we only want to look at two of the columns in a table?
 There should be a way to select the columns we care about, and discard the rest.

 It turns out there is a way to do that: `select`